zappan/Orchard.Theme.TheOtherSide/README.md

 ﻿The Other Side theme for the Orchard CMS
 ========================================

-A clean theme for running a blog on [Orchard CMS](http://orchardproject.net/).
+A clean and light theme with nice typography, designed primarily for running a blog on [Orchard CMS](http://orchardproject.net/).

 ## What is Orchard?